tiangolo/full-stack/{{cookiecutter.project_slug}}/README.md

 If you need to install any additional package to the worker, add it to the file `./backend/app/Dockerfile-celery-worker`.

-There is an `.env` file that has some Docker Compose default values that allow you to just run `docker-compose up -d` and start working, while still being able to use the same Docker Compose files for deployment, avoiding repetition of code and configuration as much as possible.
+There is an `.env` file that has some Docker Compose default values that allow you to just run `docker-compose up -d` and start working, while still being able to use and share the same Docker Compose files for deployment, avoiding repetition of code and configuration as much as possible.

 ### Docker Compose Override

-During development, you can change Docker Compose settings that will only affect the local development environment, in the file `docker-compose.override.yml`.
+During development, you can change Docker Compose settings that will only affect the local development environment, in the files `docker-compose.dev.*.yml`.

 The changes to those files only affect the local development environment, not the production environment.
 So, you can add "temporal" changes that help the development workflow.

-For example, the directory with the backend code is mounted as a Docker "host volume", mapping the code you change live to the directory inside the container.
+For example, the directory with the backend code is mounted as a Docker "host volume" (in the file `docker-compose.dev.volumes.yml`), mapping the code you change live to the directory inside the container.
 That allows you to test your changes right away, without having to build the Docker image again.
 It should only be done during development, for production, you should build the Docker image with a recent version of the backend code.
 But during development, it allows you to iterate very fast.

-There is also a commented out `command` override, if you want to enable it, uncomment it.
+There is also a commented out `command` override (in the file `docker-compose.dev.command.yml`), if you want to enable it, uncomment it.
 It makes the backend container run a process that does "nothing", but keeps the process running.
 That allows you to get inside your living container and run commands inside, for example a Python interpreter to test installed dependencies, or start the Flask development server that reloads when it detectes changes.

 To get inside the container with a `bash` session you can start the stack with: